-Some experts recommend running an ethernet cable that is weatherproof and can be buried in your yard or setting up a hot spot in your garden.
+Some experts recommend running an ethernet cable that is weatherproof and can be buried in your yard or set up a hot spot in your garden.
 Unless you have the expertise for making this happen, consult a landscape architect, landscape designer, or electrician.
 If they can't handle it, they will probably know someone who can.
 Ask for references before signing the dotted line.

 10 of 10